microsoft/Intune-DeviceAdmins/README.md

 	+ FullyQualifiedErrorId : Drive,Microsoft.PowerShell.Commands.ImportModuleCommand

 3) A UI page should launch allowing you to enter various details about this particular QC test run.

-Please read the instructions carefully and provide inputs accordingly.
 Important inputs are:
 	* QC Title
 	* Expected Client Version - this should be new version of CM client.
 	* Upgrade Schedule date and time - if you mention the values in past, it will be Post QC check or else it will be Pre-QC check
 	* Site codes - select all site codes to perform QC on.
 The QC will be performed one-by-one.

 4) Click on Start QC button.